-An employee is defined as someone who, on the basis of a contract under private law, is obliged to work in someone else's service.
+An employee is defined as someone who, on the basis of a contract under private law, is obliged to work according to instructions and heteronomously in someone else's service and in personal dependence.
 Contrary to an independent contractor, who is essentially free to determine how to organise his or her work and when and where to work, an employee is integrated into the employer's operational organisation and subject to the employer's instructions regarding the contents, performance, time, duration and place of work.
 If the wording of the contract and its practical implementation deviate from each other, practice prevails over wording.
 Independent contractors who are economically dependent on the employer and, comparable to employees, in need of social protection, are regarded as employee-like persons to whom some employment statutes apply.